NPLU_Research-CoverPg.18%.jpg

 Initiated in 2003, No Place Like Utopia is a long-term, “excavation” research project, documentary film, website, and archival platform singularly focused upon the Los Angeles modernist architect Gregory Ain.

-Long before the recent resurgence of interest in Ain, No Place Like Utopia (NPLU) advanced original research into his architectural legacy written by David Gebhardt, Esther McCoy, and Elizabeth Mock.
-NPLU expanded upon these voices re-iterating Ain’s socio-political vision, and specifically the then-unknown fate of his 1950 MoMA Exhibition House, Our View of the Future.
-The NPLU project first entered broad public view through the 2016 Venice Architecture Biennale and the 2017 Center for Architecture solo exhibition This Future Has a Past.
-In so doing, it made a significant contribution to establishing the critical framework through which Ain would later be reconsidered in the press, in exhibitions, and academic scholarship.
+The No Place Like Utopia project first entered the international realm through the 2011 Gwangju Biennial, the 2016 Venice Architecture Biennale and a 2017 Center for Architecture solo exhibition This Future Has a Past.
+As such, it made a significant contribution to establishing the critical framework through which Ain would later be reconsidered in the press, in exhibitions, and in academic scholarship.

-The significance of the NPLU project lies not only in its early date, but in its preservation of rare primary-source testimony and interviews with figures who have since passed away, including Emily Ain, Julius Shulman, and Frank Gehry, making the project not simply interpretive but archival: a record of voices and historical knowledge that can no longer be recovered or reproduced.
+The importance of the No Place Like Utopia project lies not only in its early date, but in its preservation of rare primary-source testimony and interviews with figures (some of whom have since passed away), including Emily Ain, David Byrne, Joseph Giovanini, Thom Mayne, Wolf Prix, Julius Shulman, and Frank Gehry - making the project not only interpretive but archival: a dynamic record of voices and historical knowledge that can no longer be recovered or reproduced.

 Public recognition of the project’s significance appeared early.
 In 2017, The New York Times and Artsy each amplified the project’s recovery of Gregory Ain’s suppressed political history and the heretofore unresolved fate of the MoMA house.
-In 2021, the New York Times returned to the story when the house’s survival and location were publicly confirmed.
-Taken together, this record shows that the central questions now associated with Ain’s recovery entered broad public discourse through a framework that No Place Like Utopia had initiated and already been developing for years.
+In 2021, The New York Times returned to the story when the house’s survival and location were publicly confirmed.
+Taken together, this record shows that the central questions now associated with Ain’s recovery entered broad public discourse through a framework that No Place Like Utopia had initiated and been developing for years.

 ———CHRONOLOGY ———

-2000 - 2011
+1999 - 2011

 Lived experience at the Avenel Cooperative Housing Project by Gregory Ain and Garrett Eckbo.
 “An unusual example of a Federal Housing Administration funded project in the postwar period, ten families pooled resources to create a modestly scaled complex that incorporated modern ideas about affordable indoor-outdoor living.” -LA Conservancy